certain/certain/sphinx/certain-cmd.rst

 Synopsis
 ========

-The command-line tool is used to control the daemon on the master, and send and receive certificate requests and signed certificates on the clients:
+The command-line tool is used to control the daemon on the master and send and receive certificate requests and signed certificates on the clients.

 Syntax
 ======